wix-incubator/erb/bootstrap/wix-bootstrap-ng/README.md

 }
 ```

-### WixBootstrapComposer.start(env): Promise
+### WixBootstrapComposer.start(opts): Promise
 Starts an application and returns a `Promise` with a result(function) that, upon invocation will stop started http servers.

 Parameters:
+ - opts:
- - env - object, containing environment key/values pairs that will be set within your apps `context` merged with `process.env`.
+   - env - object, containing environment key/values pairs that will be set within your apps `context` merged with `process.env`;
+   - express:
+     - timeout - timeout effective as default for all express apps.